eotobi/printf/README.md

 # printf
 0x11.
-C - printf, arequirement for the alx engineering course
+C - printf, a requirement for the alx engineering course